← Back to blog

 If you understand these twelve things deeply, you can reason through almost any AP Bio question — even ones about content you haven't memorized.

 2. Concentration gradients drive movement.
 Diffusion.
 Osmosis.
 Membrane transport.
 Action potentials.
 Hormone signaling.
-Every one of these is just things move from where there's more to where there's less unless you spend energy stopping them.
+Every one of these is just: things move from where there's more to where there's less, unless energy is spent stopping them.

 3. Energy is conserved but not created.
 ATP isn't a fuel — it's a battery.
 Photosynthesis stores energy in chemical bonds.
 Respiration releases it back.
 The first law of thermodynamics shows up in every metabolism question.